Quantization of K\"ahler manifolds via differential operators: Introduction

+Here, $\lVert\cdot\rVert$ denotes the $L^2$-norms on $\Gamma(X, L^{\otimes k})$ and $\lVert \cdot \rVert_{op}$ denotes the operator norm. \end{prop} Note that the input of the operator $P_{f,k,m}$ is a holomorphic section, but its output is in general only a {\em smooth} section of $L^{\otimes k}$.
+We need equation \eqref{equation: estimate-partial-bar-D-f-action-s} in Proposition \ref{proposition: estimate-partial-bar-D-f-action-s} to justify the claim that $P_{f,k,m}(s)$ is ``close to being holomorphic''.
+The proof relies essentially on the Fedosov equation for flat sections in the Weyl and Bargmann--Fock bundles, together with some subtle norm estimates of the higher covariant derivatives (see Theorem \ref{theorem: estimate-higher-covariant-derivative}).

-Combining these two properties together, we have a more intuitive understanding of the differential operators $P_{f,k,m}$'s.
-Namely, equation \eqref{equation: norm-estimate-differential-operators} implies that the operator $P_{f,k,m}$ has a smaller and smaller norm as $m$ grows, asymptotically as $k\rightarrow\infty$.
+Combining these two properties together, we have a more intuitive understanding of the higher Kostant--Souriau differential operators $P_{f,k,m}$'s.
+First of all, equation \eqref{equation: norm-estimate-differential-operators} implies that the sequence of operators $\{P_{f,k,m}\}_m$ have smaller and smaller norms as $m$ grows.
 The first term

-is nothing but multiplication by $f$.
-Also, for all $m\geq 1$, the orthogonality relations in Theorem \ref{theorem: generalized-Tuyman-lemma} mean that
+is simply multiplication by $f$.
+For $m\geq 1$, the orthogonality relations in Theorem \ref{theorem: generalized-Tuyman-lemma} say that